daveleslie/tournament/README.md

 ##### 2. Start your vagrant session
 3. type 'vagrantup' from the commandline
 4. connect to virtualbox through vagrant by typing 'vagrant ssh' from the command line
-5. change to the shared folder where you cloned the repository by typing 'cd /foldername' where 'foldername' is the directory of the clones repository
+5. change to the shared folder where you cloned the repository by typing 'cd /foldername' where 'foldername' is the directory of the cloned repository

 ##### 3. Open the PostgreSQL database client and import database schema
 6. from the commandline type 'psql'